Uncertainty-Aware Robust Learning on Noisy Graphs: Introduction

 \section{Introduction}

 The field of graph learning has witnessed significant advancements in recent years, fueled by the remarkable performance of graph neural networks (GNNs) \cite{gcn, gat}.
 GNNs leverage message-passing techniques to enable efficient information exchange among nodes in a graph, leading to improved embeddings.
 Among the various graph-based learning tasks, node classification, especially in a semi-supervised setting, stands out as a prominent and widely applicable problem that has greatly benefited from GNNs.
-The objective of node classification is to learn high-quality node embeddings and make predictions about their labels using a graph that has only a subset of nodes labeled.
+The objective of semi-supervised node classification is to learn high-quality node embeddings and make predictions on unlabeled nodes in a graph with only a small subset of nodes labeled.

-However, similar to other deep neural networks, GNNs are susceptible to the influence of noisy input, including both noisy features and graph structure \cite{li2022recent, zhu2021survey, 10.1145/3437963.3441734}.
-This issue becomes even more critical in the low-data setting, where the performance can be greatly impaired by noisy observations when only a limited number of labeled nodes are available~\cite{li2022recent, zhu2021survey, ding2022toward}.
-For example, in a social network, new users may inconsistently express their preferences or engage with content that aligns with their actual interests due to limited options available at that time.
-Such noises would introduce uncertainty and incorrect information about the user's preferences into the training data.
-With only a few labeled samples available, the GNN heavily relies on these noisy observations to learn the user's preferences and generalize them to make less accurate recommendations.
-Hence, the GNN's capacity to capture the underlying patterns of different nodes can be significantly compromised when the input graph is noisy.
+However, GNNs, like other deep neural networks, are highly sensitive to noise, including inaccuracies in both node features and graph structure \cite{li2022recent, zhu2021survey, 10.1145/3437963.3441734}.
+This issue is particularly problematic in low-data settings, where a limited number of labeled nodes are available, further degrading the model's performance \cite{ding2022toward}.
+For example, in social networks, new users may inconsistently express preferences or engage with content due to limited options, resulting in noisy data.
+Such noise introduces uncertainty and misleads the model, as the GNN relies on these noisy observations to learn and generalize preferences.